ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Truncate-Type.md

 Deletes records of all buckets defined as part of the type.

 By default, every type has an associated bucket with the same name.
-This command operates at a lower level than <<`DELETE`,SQL-Delete>>.
+This command operates at a lower level than <<SQL-Delete,`DELETE`>>.
 This commands ignores sub-typees, (That is, their records remain in their buckets).
 If you want to also remove all records from the type hierarchy, you need to use the `POLYMORPHIC` keyword.

 Truncation is not permitted on vertex or edge typees, but you can force its execution using the `UNSAFE` keyword.
 Forcing truncation is strongly discouraged, as it can leave the graph in an inconsistent state.